marinetraffic/mt-ais-toolbox/README.md

 	- runtime parameters regarding the data cleaning and filtering process

 - Implementations for:
-	- Load AIS data
+	- Loading AIS data
-	- Clean the data
+	- Cleaning the data
-	- Generate grid
+	- Generating grid
-	- Generate density map using GDAL
+	- Generating density map using GDAL